 Of course, you can’t always change the days of your trip.
 But it might be worth doing without a rental car for a day or two, and then renting on the day when the price is the lowest.

 The cheapest day to rent a car can vary depending on market demand, but you may see lower rates on Fridays and Saturdays, and the highest rates on Sundays, Mondays and Tuesdays.

-As a frugal traveler, you may want to weigh the cost benefit of not have a rental car for a few days to score a lower rate.
+As a frugal traveler, you may want to weigh the cost-benefit of not having a rental car for a few days to score a lower rate.

 8. Noting Any Damage Before You Drive Away

 You may be eager to get on the road, but it’s a good idea to do your due diligence and make sure you record any damage to the car when you receive it.

 No matter how minor a scratch or ding, you could get charged for the damage unless you account for it on your rental agreement prior to driving away.